Apply

 Overview

-Visual communication design students learn how to design static and interactive work, which can include motion graphics, product packaging, advertising pieces, and so much more.
+Your perspective, designed.
+Visual Communication Design (VCD) students learn how to design static and interactive work, which can include motion graphics, product packaging, advertising pieces, and so much more.

 Designers in this program are able to think critically about how to tell a story using design elements rather than words.
-You must be able to think not only about how your work looks, but also about how other people will interact with it.
+Students must be able to think not only about how one's work looks, but also about how other people will interact with it.

 After your foundation year, this program guides you through a series of independent studios and design intensives.
 You must complete 77–80 studio credits for your major, plus 45–46 academic credits.
 You must also complete a sophomore and junior review as a part of your inclusion in the program.